PS662/sit323_737-2023-t1-prac7c/README.md

 ## About <a name = "about"></a>

 A simple docker application on top of a simple hotel search application, uses two microservices to perform basic search.
 Uses Kubernetes on top of these microservices to create a cluster.
+This also allows port forwarding and adds test program to search kubernetes service.

 ## Getting Started <a name = "getting_started"></a>